WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 `out_path`: str
 - String filepath to a directory for output `Signal` files.

-`sampling_rate`: int/float
-- Numerical value of the sampling rate of the `Signal`.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.

 `window_size`: int
 - Size of the window in the smoothing filter.